Ade179/Awesome-books-ES6/README.md

 # Awesome Books ES6

-> This project helps the mastery of objects in Javascript
+> This project helps the mastery of objects in Javascript.
+It is refacotred into classes while retaining it's functionalities to add and remove book at will by the user.

 ## Built With